Raunak-Sarmacharya/Password-Manager/README.md

-# Python Password Manager
+# Password Manager

+This is a local password manager that allows you to securely store and manage your passwords.
+It is written in Python and uses MariaDB as the back-end database.

+# Features

-A simple local password manager written in Python and MariaDB.
-Uses [pbkdf2](https://en.wikipedia.org/wiki/PBKDF2) to derive a 256 bit key from a MASTER PASSWORD and DEVICE SECRET to use with AES-256 for encrypting/decrypting.
+* Uses PBKDF2 to derive a 256-bit key from a master password and device secret
+* Uses AES-256 for encrypting and decrypting stored passwords
+* Local storage using MariaDB
+* Easy to use command-line interface

 # Installation
 You need to have python3 to run this on Windows, Linux or MacOS